AnnieDebbie/expense_tracker/README.md

 # Expense_tracker

 - This is a React JS app.
-It is a product of the highly-rated full-react course by Maximilian Schwarzmüller on Udemy.
+It is a product of the [highly-rated full react course](https://www.udemy.com/share/101Wby3@AL6jvz7avmmgWW50Kxn5N0dQzKTsUJ4h9tNtC8od8-bVWvd8HjavtwjX_bg8kgjX/) by Maximilian Schwarzmüller on Udemy.

 - The app lets you track your yearly, daily and monthly expenditure through charts that visualize expense data